Why switch your broadband provider?

 - What broadband speed do you need?

-This is an eight digit number which is used by telecom providers to identify phone lines - you can find it on your phone bill.
+4. Find your Universal Account Number (UAN): You’ll need your UAN to switch.
+This is an 8 digit number used by telecom providers to identify phone lines.
+You’ll find it on your phone bill.

 Get super fast broadband from just €24 a month